Join | Donate | Volunteer:

 Our educational approach

 Our resources, programmes and competitions all teach two things.
-First, they teach students how to talk – how to structure a speech, summarise information, listen critically and to consider and address different audiences for example.
+First, they teach students how to talk – how to structure a speech, summarise information, listen critically and to consider and address different audiences.
 Second, they help students to learn through talk.
 By discussing current affairs and topical issues, in any class or subject, students not only acquire deeper subject knowledge but a greater awareness of the world around them.
 Their horizons broaden and they improve their ability to consider and evaluate diverse opinions and points of view.

 As students get used to speaking in class and learning to treat other people’s opinions with respect, so their social skills improve, along with their self-confidence, self-awareness and empathy.